micka-coder/talmedia/tanakh/ii samuel/tanakh-ii samuel-chapter-22-rashi_en.md

 <b>My Refuge.</b> I would run to him for protection.

 ### passuk 4
-<b>I call to Hachem in praise.</b> As it is translated, when I called Him, I praised Him (with my mouth) because I trusted that I would be saved from my enemies.
+<b>I call to Adonoy in praise.</b> As it is translated, when I called Him, I praised Him (with my mouth) because I trusted that I would be saved from my enemies.
 And it is possible to interpret the words <span>אֶקְרָא</span> and <span>אִוׇּשֵׁעַ</span> as being used in the present tense.

 ### passuk 5
 <b>Surrounded me.</b> Surrounded me.